AI for Consultants

 Step 5: Follow-Up Automation (Hour 48+)

-Once the proposal is sent, OpenClaw schedules a follow-up check-in for 3 days later.
+Once the proposal is sent, Claude Code schedules a follow-up check-in for 3 days later.
 If the client hasn't responded, it drafts a gentle nudge.
-If they reply with questions, OpenClaw flags them for your response and drafts suggested answers.
+If they reply with questions, Claude Code flags them for your response and drafts suggested answers.
 The deal stays warm without you manually tracking it.

 Result: A process that typically takes 1-2 weeks (research → call → proposal → follow-up) is compressed to 48 hours.
 The consultant's actual hands-on time drops from ~15 hours to ~3 hours — all focused on strategic thinking rather than document assembly.